-Focaccia with Roasted Vegetables & Taleggio - Zero Waste Feasts
+Focaccia with Roasted Vegetables & Taleggio

-There’s something truly special about making focaccia from scratch - the soft, golden crust, the aroma of fresh herbs, and the satisfaction of pulling a perfectly baked loaf from the oven.
 But what makes this Puglian-style focaccia even better is its versatility.
 It’s the perfect way to give leftover roasted vegetables a delicious second life, all while reducing food waste and creating something utterly mouthwatering.

-Why This Focaccia is So Good
+Why You’ll Love This Focaccia

 Simple, Foolproof Dough